Chex Mix: Advertising

-In the late 1980s and early 1990s, Charlie Brown and the "Peanuts" gang were used in animated TV commercials to promote Chex Party mix.
+In the late 1980s and early 1990s, Charlie Brown and the Peanuts gang were used in animated TV commercials to promote Chex Party mix.
 In August 1996, General Mills acquired the Chex product line from Ralston Purina along with other brands.

 Homemade Chex Mix

-There are a number of recipes for homemade Chex mix including recipes on the Chex cereal boxes.
+There are a number of recipes for homemade Chex mix including recipes on the Chex cereal boxes and a spicier variant known as Texas Trash.

 Commercial contents and varieties

 All commercial Chex Mixes contain some form of Chex cereal.
 Other ingredients generally include rye chips, bagel chips, breadsticks, pretzels, nuts, and crackers.
 In total, General Mills produces 13 varieties of Chex Mixes, not including limited editions.
-These flavors can be broadly divided into three categories: salty, chocolate (usually marketed as "Muddy Buddies"), and sweet 'n salty.
+These flavors can be broadly divided into three categories: savory, chocolate (usually marketed as "Muddy Buddies"), and sweet 'n salty.
 Sometimes, limited edition varieties of Chex Mix are released.
 Past examples of these include Winter Chex Mix Cocoa and Summer Chex Mix Ranch.
 In 2009, two new flavors, Spicy Szechuan, and Teriyaki were introduced and made available exclusively at convenience stores.